Strategies that address the cause of stress: Self-created stressors

 - Identify the situation that is causing your stress

 - Identify the thoughts you have about the situation

 - Identify how this way of thinking makes you feel

 - Dispute the thoughts by looking for evidence that supports them as well as evidence that doesn't support them

 - Identify an alternative, more balanced thought

 - Identify how you will feel when you replace your stress-producing thought with the more balanced one.

 See a few simple examples of cognitive restructuring.

 Cognitive restructuring resources:

-- Mind Over Mood: Change the way you feel by changing the way you think by Greenberger and Padesky
+- Mind Over Mood: Change the way you feel by changing the way you think by Dennis Greenberger and Christine Padesky

 - Feeling Good: The new mood therapy by David Burns